guzmonne/dynamodb-graph/README.md

 });
 ```

+DynamoDB `LastEvaluatedKey` will also be returned on the `result` object, and can also be used on the `offset` attribute.
+The reason why I also provide the `Offset` value is explained further ahead.

 #### Handling numbers

 As mentioned before, the Node `data` must be stored as a string.
 Numbers can be stored as strings easily, for example: `4` as `'4'`.
 The problem with this approach is that all the numeric query operators will become useless.